Kugelblitz360/C64MEGA65DOCS/c64-cartridges.md

 On the R3 machine it is technically impossible to replicate this timing.
 To make sure you do not damage anything, Kernal Mode on EF3 is disabled.

-While the technical limitation on the R6 machines (2024+) has been removed, the 5.1 version of the Core does not support the timing yet.
+While the technical limitation on the R6 machines (2024+) has been removed, the 5.2 version of the Core does not support the timing yet.
 We are planning this as a feature for later versions and until then, Kernal Mode on EF3 is not working.
 If you select a Kernal, the Core will boot the Kernal set in the Core menu instead and NOT the one on the EF3.

 ### Kung Fu Flash

+***Please scroll down for KFF2 instructions!***

 [Kung Fu Flash](https://github.com/KimJorgensen/KungFuFlash) (short: KFF) can emulate different cartridge types in `.crt`-format , load `.prg` files and use `.d64` disk images.
 Just place your desired files on a FAT formatted microSD card for the KFF and use the built-in launcher to execute them.